-Board member Ed Glassner is 5-year volunteer and a 4-year foster at local animal shelter.
+Board member Ed Glassner has fostered with HFD since its inception & was previously a foster at local animal shelter.
 Six months before Ed joined the foster group at the shelter, he met the group’s foster coordinator while she was teaching a dog obedience class.
 Hearing her talk about her program inspired Ed to think about fostering dogs in his own home, too.

-While attending a shelter event, Ed talked with all of the foster volunteers and knew immediately he was meant to foster.
+While attending a shelter event, Ed talked with all of the foster volunteers and knew immediately he wanted to foster.
 Who wouldn’t want to join the cool kids?